PSS1998/MicroViper-Verifier/README.md

 ## Getting started

-For building the template, you will need to have the following installed:
+For building the project, you will need to have the following installed:

 - [Rust](https://www.rust-lang.org/tools/install) (v1.63 or later)
 - [CMake](https://cmake.org/install/)